About the Oswald J. Nitschke House

-Other grants that have assisted the Kenilworth Historical Society in advancing the Nitschke House project over the years include general operating support grants from the New Jersey Historical Commission, which have helped pay a portion of the more than $7,000 in annual insurance, security system and utilities expenses; grants from the New Jersey Cultural Trust, which have facilitated the preparation of a Strategic Plan, a Funding Plan, an Interpretive Plan and an Audience Development/Marketing Plan for the Historical Society and Nitschke House; grants from Union County, which have helped fund the development of Historic Furnishing, Landscape and Exhibit Plans for the Nitschke House; and grants from the Merck Foundation, which helped fund the creation of a “teaching kitchen garden” in the back yard.
+Other grants that have assisted the Kenilworth Historical Society in advancing the Nitschke House project over the years include general operating support grants from the New Jersey Historical Commission, which have helped pay a portion of the more than $7,000 in annual insurance, security system and utilities expenses; grants from the New Jersey Cultural Trust, which have facilitated the preparation of a Strategic Plan, a Funding Plan, an Interpretive Plan and an Audience Development/Marketing Plan for the Historical Society and Nitschke House; grants from Union County, which have helped fund the development of Historic Furnishing, Landscape and Exhibit Plans for the Nitschke House; and grants from the Merck Foundation, which helped fund the creation of “teaching kitchen gardens” (including fencing and a pergola) in the back yard and paved walkways that make the gardens and entrances to the site accessible.